-Sound healing blends modern science with ancient wisdom to benefit a range of conditions.
-Practices like overtone chanting, mantra, Icaros, gongs, drumming, prayers and crystal bowls have been used for thousands of years and today’s science is starting to understand how and why it benefits health.
-Modern medicine already uses ultrasound for diagnosis, to promote cellular differentiation, and heal fractures.
+The concept of Sound Healing blends modern science with ancient wisdom for the benefit a range of ailments.
+Practices like overtone chanting, mantra, Icaros, gongs, drumming, prayers and crystal bowls have been used for thousands of years and today’s science is starting to understand how and why it benefits holistic health.
+On a mechanical level, modern medicine already uses ultrasound for diagnosis, to promote cellular differentiation, and to heal fractures.

-We are energetic beings, composed of cells that are composed of wave / particle atoms of energy.
+We are energetic beings, composed of cells that are composed of wave-particle atoms of energy.
 Everything in our universe is energy, and therefore has a vibration.
-The frequency at which we normally vibrate is called resonance, all waveforms produce sound even if it is out of the reach of what we can audibly detect.
+The frequency at which we normally vibrate is called resonance, all waveforms produce sound even if it is out of reach of what we can audibly detect.
 Things that are dense or solid have lower frequencies than those that are liquid or soft.
 Thus bones and teeth have a lower frequency than organs and tissues.
 Our emotions and thoughts on the other hand, vibrate at an even higher frequency than our physical body.
-This has been scientifically measured using an EEG – electroencephalogram.
+This can be measured using an EEG – electroencephalogram.

 Bach incorporated intervals into his music that bore the same relationship to each other as the numbers in the Fibonnaci series, creating golden mean proportions to his tunes.
 Just as sacred architecture, ancient and modern, display a visual harmony, so music displays a vibratory harmony.
-With the beauty of the mathematical language of the universe, the Fibonacci series can move us back into better rhythms.
+Perhaps it’s a rhythm that can sway our bodies back into a better balance.

 Sound Healing and Holography